GabrielGausachs/Kmeans-for-NBA-PlayerTypes/README.md

 # Using Kmeans to find new NBA PlayerTypes
 Inspired by a few Medium articles, in this repository I'll group NBA players using Kmeans algorithm to define offensive type of players and to suggest new signings.
+The data and analysis of this project is based in data from 2019 & 2020 seasons.

+## Introduction
 In the world of professional basketball, particularly the NBA, players exhibit diverse playing styles and strengths offensively.
 This project aims to apply K-Means clustering to group NBA players based on their possession percentages in various play-types in 2019 & 2020 seasons.
 By doing so, I seek to uncover distinctive player profiles, enhance performance analysis in the NBA.
 Additionally, I aim to propose potential player acquisitions to replace those with similar playing styles, contributing to strategic decision-making for teams.

 ## The data

-This project is
-In this project I use differents datasets.
-For the data of possesion percentatges in various play-types, I use 2 datasets, one for the 2018-2019 season and the other one for de 2019-2020 season.
+To group NBA players, I use possesion percentatges in various play-types defined in the official web of the NBA.
+I use differents datasets.
+For clustering, I use 2 datasets, one for the 2018-2019 season and the other one for de 2019-2020 season.
 The 2019-2020 season dataset is in Kaggle and the 2018-2019 I find it in a Github repostiory mentioned in the end of this article.
 In total I have 583 players and 12 columns.

-To analyse each new player-type and to suggets potential player acquisitions to teams, I use data extracted from Basketball Reference (https://www.basketball-reference.com/).
+To analyse each new player-type and to suggets potential player acquisitions to teams, I use data extracted from Basketball Reference.

 ## Clustering
 First of all, I read the data and clean it so that I can work comfortable.
 Our dataframe has 583 players with 11 variables.
 Apart from the name and the team of the players and the season, I have the frequency of each play-style.
 These play-styles are:

 - Isolation
 - Pick & Roll Ball Handler
 - Pick & Roll Roll Man